-The Rotary Foundation of Rotary International was created in 1917 for the purpose of "doing good in the world."
-Through the Foundation, Rotarians sponsor international educational and humanitarian programs, where some US$90 million is invested annually.
+The Rotary Foundation of Rotary International was created in 1917 to "do good in the world."
+Through the Foundation, Rotarians sponsor international educational and humanitarian programs, investing some £230 million annually.

 Rotary's international network